Jujuxw/ChengduForFun/README.md

 # ChengduForFun
-Just a app for View
+Just a app for View,the first to important.